 - How do you prevent stress?

-Please share your own thoughts, peaceful practices, encouraging reminders, and experiences in the comments.
+Please share your own thoughts, peaceful practices, encouraging reminders, and inspiring stories of peace with me in the comments.

 Share this with someone who could use a little lift.

-Here’s a piece of wisdom from Robert Eliot: “Rule number one is, don’t sweat the small stuff.
+Maybe Robert Eliot was right: “Rule number one is, don’t sweat the small stuff.
 Rule number two is, it’s all small stuff.”

 Free watercolor art printable by Setting for Four; lettering by Aim Happy.